Hiring Discrimination and the Task Content of Jobs: Evidence from a Large-Scale Resume Audit: Theoretical Framework

 \begin{enumerate} \item Jobs differ in the extent to which hiring decisions rely on \emph{subjective} assessments (interviews, unstructured screening) versus \emph{objective} information (standardized tests, verifiable credentials).

 \item Subjective evaluation is noisier for minority than for majority applicants.
-We treat this as a reduced-form consequence of asymmetric attention, cultural distance, and communication frictions that can reduce the precision of unstructured screening for minority candidates. \citet{bartos_attention_2016} model inspection choices directly.
-Our assumption captures one plausible downstream consequence of attention discrimination in selective labor markets.
-Objective assessments (verifiable credentials and standardized tests) are equally precise for both groups. \end{enumerate}
+We treat this differential precision as a reduced-form consequence of asymmetric attention, cultural distance, and communication frictions. \citet{bartos_attention_2016} model how decision-makers allocate effort during applicant evaluation, and our assumption captures one plausible downstream consequence of such attention discrimination in selective labor markets.
+By contrast, objective assessments are equally precise across groups.\footnote{Consistent with this premise, \citet{autor_does_2008} find that a national retail chain's standardized job test increased the tenure of its hires without reducing the minority share of hires, and they conclude that the test introduced no additional negative information about minority applicants.} \end{enumerate}

-These assumptions yield a single sufficient statistic.
+These assumptions yield a compact summary of how discrimination varies with task content.
 Let \(D_{gj}\) denote the callback gap between majority and group-\(g\) minority applicants for job \(j\).
 To a first-order approximation,

 where \(E_j^\ast \in [0, 1)\) is the \emph{discretion index}, defined as the share of the hiring evaluation driven by subjective assessment, and \(K_{gj}\) is a positive scale factor.
-When objective criteria dominate (\(E_j^\ast \approx 0\)), the callback gap vanishes.
+When objective criteria are strong, they dominate and \(E_j^\ast \approx 0\).
 As the job's reliance on subjective evaluation grows, group differences in evaluation noise have greater scope to affect outcomes, and discrimination widens.
-Unlike models based solely on tastes or beliefs, this framework predicts that discrimination will vary systematically with the evaluability of job tasks.
-The remainder of this section develops the model that generates this relationship and connects it to observable task measures.
+Unlike models based solely on tastes or beliefs, this framework predicts that discrimination varies systematically with the evaluability of job tasks.
+The rest of this section develops the model that generates this relationship and connects it to observable task measures.